ariasql/ariasql/readme.md

 Declare a cursor.
 ```
 DECLARE PRODUCT_CURSOR
-CURSOR FOR SELECT ProductID FROM Production.Product WHERE DiscontinuedDate IS NULL;
+CURSOR FOR SELECT ProductID FROM Products WHERE DiscontinuedDate IS NULL;
 ```

 Open the cursor.